 - A. All persons accessing a construction area shall wear hard hats in accordance with ANSI Z89.1 and safety glasses with rigid side shields in accordance with ANSI Z87.1. - B. Employees performing grinding and buffing operations shall wear face shields and safety glasses or mono goggles.
 During welding, welders shall wear safety glasses and hardhat/welding hood combinations.
-Welding screens shall be used to protect other employees from the hazards associated with direct welding arc rays. - C. Additional PPE shall be used as required by the AHA. - D. Seller employees who handle chemicals or harmful substances shall be trained and shall wear appropriate personal protective equipment per the chemical manufacturer's recommendations. - 12.13 Occupational Health Protection Threshold Exposure Limits - A. Limit exposure to chemical substances, physical agents, and biological hazards to the permissible exposure limits of 29 CFR 1926, Safety and Health Regulations for Construction. - B. The ACGIH Threshold Limit Values (TLV) for Chemical Substances and Physical Agents and Biological Exposure Indices, (BEI) exposure limits are to be administered per the "Policy Statement on the Uses of TLVs and BEIs" when threshold limit values are lower (more protective) than OSHA Permissible Exposure Limits (PELs). - C. When ACGIH TLVs are used as exposure limits, Seller shall nonetheless comply with the other provisions of any applicable OSHA-expanded health standard.
+Welding screens shall be used to protect other employees from the hazards associated with direct welding arc rays.

+- C. Additional PPE shall be used as required by the AHA. - D. Seller employees who handle chemicals or harmful substances shall be trained and shall wear appropriate personal protective equipment per the chemical manufacturer's recommendations.

+12.13 Occupational Health Protection Threshold Exposure Limits

+- A. Limit exposure to chemical substances, physical agents, and biological hazards to the permissible exposure limits of 29 CFR 1926, Safety and Health Regulations for Construction. - B. The ACGIH Threshold Limit Values (TLV) for Chemical Substances and Physical Agents and Biological Exposure Indices, (BEI) exposure limits are to be administered per the "Policy Statement on the Uses of TLVs and BEIs" when threshold limit values are lower (more protective) than OSHA Permissible Exposure Limits (PELs). - C. When ACGIH TLVs are used as exposure limits, Seller shall nonetheless comply with the other provisions of any applicable OSHA-expanded health standard.

-- 12.14 Hazard Communication (HazCom) - A. Pursuant to 29 CFR 1910.1200, Seller shall make Safety Data Sheets (SDS) for hazardous substances present at the work or laydown areas available.
-Seller shall maintain labels on all containers including secondary containers. - B. Submit a copy of SDS sheets to the Company prior to delivery of hazardous material to Y-12, maintain a copy of the SDS sheets at the work area accessible to all workers and for hazardous materials onsite for greater than a 10-hour work shift, submit the Subcontractor Hazardous Materials Inventory Report (HMIR) (UCN-21445) to the Company at the beginning of work, then monthly by the 5th business day of the month, and a final HMIR when work at Y-12 is complete. - C. The Company may restrict the quantity (i.e., number, weight, volume) of chemical product(s) the Seller brings to Y-12.
-Chemical or other hazardous substances banned by a Federal or Tennessee State regulatory agency shall not be brought onto Y-12.
+12.14 Hazard Communication (HazCom)

+- A. Pursuant to 29 CFR 1910.1200, Seller shall make Safety Data Sheets (SDS) for hazardous substances present at the work or laydown areas available.
+Seller shall maintain labels on all containers including secondary containers. - B. Submit a copy of SDS sheets to the Company prior to delivery of hazardous material to Y-12 Site, maintain a copy of the SDS sheets at the work area accessible to all workers, and submit the Subcontractor Hazardous Materials Inventory Report (HMIR) (UCN-21445) to the Company at the beginning of work, then monthly, and when work at Y-12 Site is complete. - C. The Company may restrict the amount of chemical product(s) at Y-12 Site.
+Chemical or other hazardous substances banned by a Federal or Tennessee State regulatory agency shall not be brought onto Y-12 Site.
 Asbestos, polychlorinated biphenyls (PCBs), and banned chlorofluorocarbons are prohibited.
 Aerosol cans shall be incorporated in the HMIR and managed in accordance with Waste Management requirements. - D. The Company will provide Seller with SDS for existing Y-12 hazardous substances upon request.
-Seller can access an on-line database of hazardous substances at Y-12 to obtain SDS. - E. Hazardous material transferred or shipped to a Y-12 Facility or area under control of a Facility Safety Basis shall receive Company Facility Operation Manager or designee approval prior to initiating transfer/shipment.
-The Company may restrict the hazardous material quantities to maintain quantity levels within the Facility Safety Basis Maximum Anticipated Quantities (MAQ). - F. Seller's employees shall attend Company General Employee Training (GET) Hazard Communication to obtain baseline knowledge of the Company's policies/procedures and safe work practices to hazardous chemicals and substances.
-Supervisor shall complete Company-provided Hazard Communication for Supervisors Training.
-Seller shall conduct work-area-specific training with worker(s) (including the hazards of non-routine tasks) before work begins with the hazardous chemical(s) or substance(s). - 12.15 Excavations/Penetration - A. Seller's Competent Person shall be onsite during excavation work inside trenches greater than four (4) feet deep. - 1.
-The Competent Person shall perform regular inspections and be kept informed by Seller of worker operations; excavated material stockpile locations; water accumulations: changes to equipment, materials and site conditions; and vibration hazards to mitigate hazardous conditions and protect personnel. - 2.
-Competent Person shall maintain a daily inspection log.
-The daily inspection log content/format shall be acceptable to the Company or the Company can provide Seller with a form. - 3.
-Competent Person shall determine reduction in slope below the maximum allowable level when equipment, material, or personnel loads are imposed.
+Seller can access an on-line database of hazardous substances at Y-12 Site to obtain SDS. - E. Hazardous material transferred or shipped to a Y-12 Facility or area under control of a Facility Safety Basis shall receive Company Facility Operation Manager or designee approval prior to initiating transfer/shipment.
+The Company may restrict the hazardous material quantities to maintain quantities within the Facility Safety Basis Maximum Anticipated Quantities (MAQ). - F. Seller's employees shall attend Company General Employee Training (GET) Hazard Communication to obtain baseline knowledge of the Company's policies/procedures and safe work practices to hazardous chemicals and substances.
+Supervisor shall complete Company-provided Hazard Communication for Supervisors Training Seller shall conduct work-area-specific training with worker(s) (including the hazards of non-routine tasks) before work begins with the hazardous chemical(s) or substance(s).